Retirement Retired Life

 If you love country music and good food, you probably love Nashville.

-But the city has grown dramatically over the last few years, and the cost of housing and other goods has risen too.
-You'll be able to stretch your paycheck further by choosing other options to retire to.
+But the city has grown dramatically over the last few years, and the cost of housing and other goods has risen, too.
+You'll be able to stretch your retirement savings by choosing other retirement options.

 Alternative: The nearby city of Knoxville seems like it could be a good fit.
 The city itself hosts 112 miles of hiking trails and is only an hour’s drive from Great Smoky Mountain National Park.